 \section{Factorization of no-core shell model eigenstates}

 Expansions on square integrable many-body basis states are among the most common techniques for the description of the static properties of atomic nuclei.
 The HO basis is frequently utilized.

 The {\it ab initio} NCSM~\cite{PhysRevLett.84.5728,PhysRevC.62.054311,Navratil2009,Barrett2013} is one of such techniques.
 Nuclei are considered as systems of $A$ non-relativistic point-like nucleons interacting through realistic inter-nucleon interactions typically derived using the chiral effective filed theory (EFT)~\cite{Weinberg1990}.
 All nucleons are active degrees of freedom.
 Translational invariance as well as angular momentum and parity of the system under consideration are conserved.
 The many-body wave function is cast into an expansion over a complete set of antisymmetric $A$-nucleon HO basis states containing up to $N_{\rm max}$ HO excitations above the lowest possible configuration.
-The basis is further characterized by the frequency $\Omega$ of the HO well and may depend on either Jacobi relative~\cite{PhysRevC.61.044001} or single-particle coordinates~\cite{PhysRevC.62.054311}.
-In the former case, the wave function does not contain the center of mass motion, but antisymmetrization is complicated.
-In the latter case, antisymmetrization is trivially achieved using Slater determinants (SD), but the COM degrees of freedom are included in the basis.
-Calculations performed with the two alternative coordinate choices are completely equivalent.
+The basis is further characterized by the frequency $\Omega$ of the HO well and may depend on either Jacobi~\cite{PhysRevC.61.044001} or single-particle coordinates~\cite{PhysRevC.62.054311}.
+In the former case, the wave function does not contain the c.m. motion, but antisymmetrization is complicated.
+In the latter case, antisymmetrization is trivially achieved using Slater determinants (SD), but the c.m. degrees of freedom are included in the basis.
+Calculations with the two alternative coordinate choices are completely equivalent.

 Square-integrable energy eigenstates are obtained by solving the Schr\"{o}dinger equation

 with the intrinsic Hamiltonian